anthonymesa/CtrlFreek/README.md

-# ControlFreak
+# CtrlFreek

-ControlFreak is a script I made with python to automate the process of compiling java source code in the command line because I do not want to use any IDE's for the time being if I can help it.
+CtrlFreek is a script I made with python to automate the process of compiling java source code in the command line because I do not want to use any IDE's for the time being if I can help it.
 Taking this approach has given me better insight into what actually needs to take place for proper compiling and jar creation to take place.

 =========================================================================

-Out of the box, ControlFreak works with a specific file structure as outlined below:
+Out of the box, CtrlFreek works with a specific file structure as outlined below:

 ```bash
 PROJECT_FOLDER_NAME/